StavC/WaCSim/doc/experiment_config_docs.rst

 the default in EPANET.

 In contrast, pressure driven demand (represented by ``PDD``) allows for the demand at each junction to fluctuate with the pressure in the system.
 This generally prevents negative pressures from occurring in the system but may lead to scenarios where the demand at each node is not met.
-For DHALSIM-2, PDD is recommended due to the frequency of scenarios in which the system does not behave correctly (due to an attacker) and using demand driven analysis has a higher chance of unrealistic system states.
+For WaCSim, PDD is recommended due to the frequency of scenarios in which the system does not behave correctly (due to an attacker) and using demand driven analysis has a higher chance of unrealistic system states.

 simulator